Krantisinh/the-todo-project/README.md

 in the generated html file.

 Now, with just a single command webpack -w, all our source code gets bundled and copied in the dist folder as we type the code.
 Literally no other effort is required!

+### Testing

+Cypress is more like a E2E tool and an integration testing tool.

+## Selenium vs Cypress

+Selenium hooks into browser and starts testing.
+Cypress internally launches its own browser and runs the in-browser tool.